Contact Us

 When this MFF is set to N=no, when the final approval is completed, users will see the below options; Approve & Approve and Convert.

-Using Approve will set the final approval and then route back to the buyers for final conversion to a requisition.
+Using Approve will set the final approval and then route back to the buyers for final conversion to a purchase order

 Using the Approve & Convert option will set the final approval and auto convert the requisition into a purchase order status 30=ready to print.